 Avocados can provide several health benefits to keto diet practitioners, such as improving cholesterol and triglyceride levels.

 High levels of triglycerides will put you at risk of acquiring heart-related disorders.

 Furthermore, this fruit is one of the top keto-friendly food options you should try this year.

 Consider eating at least 100 grams of avocado every day.

-Along with 7 grams of dietary fiber, that amount should net you about 9 grams of carbs.
+That amount and 7 grams of dietary fiber should net you about 9 grams of carbs.